naftali-gan/naftali-gan.github.io/docs/PROMPT.md

-**Prompt for Building the Naftali Gan Website**
+**Prompt for Building the Naftali's Nursery Website**

-Build a website for Naftali Gan, a nursery in Israel, by following these steps:
+Build a website for Naftali's Nursery, a nursery in Israel, by following these steps:

 1. **Use Yarn as the Package Manager**
     - Utilize **Yarn** for managing project dependencies and running scripts (e.g., `yarn install`, `yarn build`, `yarn dev`), ensuring a consistent and efficient development workflow.